 Assessment methods include end-of-course examinations, continuous assessment and coursework assignments.

 There is flexibility to transfer between Civil Engineering and Structural Engineering degrees in years 1, 2 and 3.
-Transfer between Civil Engineering Construction Management and Civil Engineering or Structural Engineering (and vice versa) may be possible but is currently not confirmed.

 In year 2 all students have the opportunity to participate in Constructionarium, which provides hands-on construction working alongside professional engineers and tradesmen to construct scaled down versions of bridges, buildings, dams and civil engineering projects from all around the world.